mehery-soccom/scriptus.lite/README.md

 #or
 npm run babel #with babel
 #or
-npm run nodmon #with babel and nodemon
+npm run nodemon #with babel and nodemon
 #or
 npm run ngrok #with babel,nodemon, ngork (credentials required)